Cutting Down on Plastic One Card at a Time

 “Sustainable development is the pathway to the future we want for all.”

-I really believes in the Naked Cards movement and as I have taken the naked cards pledge to reduce plastic packaging.
+I really believe in the Naked Cards movement and as I have taken the naked cards pledge to reduce plastic packaging.

-Cards come in naked cardboard wraps.
+Cards come in recyclable sticker card clasps.
 Gifts come wrapped in biodegradable plastic or brown paper.

 And if you are worried about whether cards will be protected in the post, they are still fully protected in a card backed envelope or cardboard box for larger orders.
 Let’s work together towards a PLASTIC FREE world!